 Softer water doesn’t necessarily mean cleaner water too.
 Oh, you’ll definitely notice a difference in taste – that harsh metallic aftertaste that can sometimes be present if you have old plumbing or access to water of lower quality is all but sure to fade away – any pollutants or harmful chemicals will remain even in soft water though.

-Water softener manufacturers are aware of this and are offering combo units which include a water filtration system.
+Water softener manufacturers are aware of this and are offering combo units that include a water filtration system.

 Chlorine is actually quite damaging to water softener resin, so it’s always a good idea to run a filter before the softener unit in order to protect it.
 Water that is high in sediment might also pose problems.